-In case 1 weightings were assigned to URLs globally for a collection - so all searches on a site could upweight certain documents.
+In case 1 weightings were assigned to URLs globally for a site - so all searches on a site could up-weight certain documents.

-Create a gscopes.cfg and create a generalised scope for each section of the site where upweighting will be required on that section.
+gscopes.cfg and create a generalized scope for each section of the site where up-weighting will be required on that section.

 E.g. Create scopes for pages under /publications/ and /media/ for the publications and media releases example above: